What are the risks involved in renting out your own car?

 injury to the driver or his passengers

-If you are going to rent a private car, whether through an agent or not, check carefully whether the car is insured including passenger insurance.
+Should you go to rent a private car, whether through a broker or not, check carefully whether the car is insured including occupant insurance.
 For example, information from MyWheels shows that the insurance during the rental does not include passenger insurance.
-If the passengers suffer injury or material damage during a claim, this damage is not covered.
-If the driver is liable, the passengers may have a claim against the third-party insurer of the car.
-After the damage payment has taken place, the insurer will start to recover from its own insured (the rental company) because there was no coverage during the rental.
+If the occupants suffer injury or property damage during a loss event, this damage is not covered.
+If the driver is liable, the occupants may have a claim against the vehicle's third-party insurer.
+After the claim is paid, the insurer will recover it from their own insured (the rental company) because there was no coverage during the rental.

 Current value instead of new value: difference remains for own account

-With your own insurer, you have the option of insuring a new(er) car based on its new value.
-In the event of a total loss or theft, the new-for-old value will be reimbursed on the basis of this new-for-old value arrangement, with or without the deduction of a small percentage of depreciation.
+With your own insurer, you have the option of insuring a new(er) car on a new-for-old basis.
+In the event of a total loss or theft, the new-for-old value will be reimbursed on the basis of this new-for-old value scheme, with or without deduction of a small percentage of depreciation.

-The insurer who insures your vehicle during the rental period (whether or not arranged through the intermediary) always handles such a claim based on the current value.
+The insurance company that insures your vehicle during rental (whether or not arranged through the intermediary) always handles such a claim based on the current value.

-If the hirer drives your car into a total loss, you will not be paid the new value, but the current market value, and you could lose thousands of euros as a result.
-Your own insurance company will not be able to reimburse you for the difference, because they exclude damage during the rental period.
-In short, you can be left with an enormous loss.
+If the renter total loses your car, you will not be paid the new-for-old value, but the current market value, and you could lose thousands of euros.
+Your own insurer will not be able to reimburse you for the difference, because they exclude damage during rental.
+In short, you can end up with an enormous loss.

-If the hirer totals your vehicle, no equivalent vehicle can be purchased for the amount paid (the current market value).
-The difference between the current market value and the purchase value of a replacement vehicle of equal value cannot be recovered from the renter.
+If the renter totaled the vehicle, for the amount paid (the current market value), an equivalent vehicle cannot be purchased.
+The difference between the daily value and the purchase value of a replacement equivalent vehicle cannot be recovered from the renter.

 No cover if the hirer allows another driver to drive

-The intermediaries indicate that the additional insurance only provides cover if the registered driver is driving the vehicle.
-If the hirer allows another driver to drive the vehicle, the additional insurance will not provide cover for damage either.
+Intermediaries state that the supplemental insurance provides coverage only if the registered driver is driving the vehicle.
+Thus, if the renter allows another driver to drive the vehicle, the additional insurance will not provide coverage for damages either.

-In any case, your own insurance will not provide cover because it excludes damage during rental.
+Your own insurance does not provide coverage anyway because it excludes damage during rental.

-It can also happen that the registered hirer drives your vehicle, but under circumstances where the damage is still excluded by the insurer.
-This applies, for example, when the damage occurs if the hirer drives without a valid driving licence, if he/she intentionally caused the damage by participating in a race or if the driver has a blood alcohol level that is too high.
-All circumstances which the insurer excludes and in which the damage to your car will not be compensated.
+It can also happen that the registered renter drives your vehicle, but under circumstances under which damage is still excluded by the insurer.
+This applies, for example, when the damage occurs if the renter drives without a valid driver's license, if they intentionally caused the damage by participating in a race, or if the driver has an excessive blood alcohol level.
+All circumstances that the insurer excludes and in which the damage to your car is not compensated.

-In short, a big risk for you as a rental company because in that case you will be stuck with the damage or you will have to - whether or not through a lawyer - go after your money with the renter.
+In short, a big risk for you as a rental company because in that case you are left with damage or have to go after your money yourself - whether or not through a lawyer - with the renter.

 Always make a note of any damage